sinsunsan/sinsunsan.github.io/_posts/2016-12-6-angular2-main-differences-with-angular-1.md

 ## Typescript

-Typescript is  a superset on ES6.
-It means it have more features than ES6, but all features of ES6.
-The main feature it have is hard typings hence the name typescript https://www.typescriptlang.org
+Typescript is  a superset of ES6.
+It means it has all features of ES6 plus additional features.
+The main differentiating feature is typings hence the name typescript https://www.typescriptlang.org
 But not only, it allows also to use the decorator syntax @ used by angular heavily.

-At first I was not very enthusiast to use Typesript, because it is a software made by Microsoft and I kept with some bad opinions about this firm.
-But also because I kept with the idea hard typings was a thing for old fashioned java, c++ guys and was not useful in modern workflows.
+At first I was not very enthusiastic to use Typescript, first because it is a software initiated by Microsoft and I kept with some bad opinions about this firm.
+But also because I kept with the idea typings was a thing for old fashioned java, c++ guys and was not useful in modern workflows.

 I changed my mind, about Microsoft and about hard typings!

 It could be really useful, and the best is that you can use it a lot or in a minimal way if you want.
 It allow you to intercept simple errors before compilation, which is not bad.

 The drawbacks are :

 * you can have bugs only caused by typings stuff....
 * you need to compile back to a file readable by the browser but less readable by you.
-But anyway with ES6 we will be obliged to work like this till ES6 will be readable directly in all browsers.
+But anyway with ES6 we will be obliged to work like this, till ES6 will be readable directly in all browsers.

-## System js and ES6 stuff
+## System.js and ES6 stuff

+### The ES6 modules

+ES6  typescript introduce the javascript modules syntax import { myModule} from '../../file.js'; It is nice because it allow to related what each file need in a much more declarative way.
+The previous way to do that was simply add many script  files in a html file, or concatenate a bunch of file.
+But not explicit relation was made without those files.

+With the modules every file "require" / "import" the files it need to execute.
+If you practice Node.js you should be familiar with that.
+But

-* **You need a package loader!**
+### **You need a package loader!**

-* **ES6 is not only syntax changes**
+### **ES6 is not only syntax changes**

 ## Components everywhere